Central Asia – Nowruz

 - Around two weeks before Nowruz, the wheat grains to be germinated for sumalak should be selected.

-- The table is prepared with seven items beginning with the Persian sound S or Sh.
+- In Uzbekistan and Tajikistan, the table is prepared with seven items beginning with the Persian sound S or Sh.

 - On the day of Nowruz, relatives and friends visit each other, bringing gifts and sweets, and wishing one another Nowruz Mubarak (Happy New Year).